oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/userguide.md

 Sidekick takes voice commands and converts them to actions on the computer.
 It operates differently when in different states or modes.
 There are currently three modes, described below, but more can be added.

-- command - this mode allows the user to issue a variety of commands
+- `command` - this mode allows the user to issue a variety of commands
-- mouse - this mode allows the user to control the mouse
+- `mouse` - this mode allows the user to control the mouse
-- text - this mode transcribes spoken speech to text
+- `text` - this mode transcribes spoken speech to text

 In each mode certain keywords are linked to certain actions.
-To switch between modes, simply say 'command', 'mouse', or 'text'.
+To switch between modes, simply say `command`, `mouse`, or `text`.
 These keywords are reserved to switch between modes.
 More details provided below, with examples of the more complex commands.

 ## Command